top of page

 Where Land Reflects the Human Spirit

-The festival “In the Footsteps of Kazantzakis and Zorbas: Land, Human Being and Freedom in Kazantzakis’ Mani” draws its point of departure from a specific place and a decisive encounter that left an indelible mark on the life and work of Nikos Kazantzakis.
+The festival “In the Footsteps of Kazantzakis and Zorbas: Land, Humanity and Freedom in Kazantzakis’ Mani” draws its inspiration from a specific place and a defining encounter that left an indelible mark on the life and work of Nikos Kazantzakis.

-His brief stay in Mani and his collaboration with Giorgis Zorbas at the lignite mines of Prastova, near Stoupa, are approached as a living field of relationship, tension and interaction rather than as a simple historical event.
-A relationship born from the meeting of opposites and transformed into a creative experience.
+His encounter with George Zorbas and their shared experience at the lignite mines of Prastova, near Stoupa, are approached not merely as a historical event, but as a living field of relationship, tension, interaction and creative transformation.
+A relationship born from the meeting of opposites, which evolved into a creative experience and ultimately into a literary work of global significance.

-Western Mani functions as an active field and as a land that carries memory, resistance and freedom.
-The festival unfolds in the very places where this encounter took shape, through artistic, narrative and experiential actions that engage with the past while not attempting to reenact it.
+West Mani functions both as an active landscape and as a land that carries memory, resilience and freedom.
+The festival unfolds across the very places where this encounter took shape, through artistic, narrative and participatory experiences that engage in dialogue with the past without attempting to recreate it.

-The spaces host works and actively participate in them.
-The particular becomes unified, contrast becomes a bridge, and friendship transforms into an act of creation.
+The locations do not simply host the works; they actively participate in them.
+The individual becomes collective, contrast becomes a bridge, and friendship is transformed into an act of creation.

-The festival establishes conditions for encounter, freedom and inner movement.
-As a contemporary form of intangible cultural heritage, it activates memory in the present and proposes a shared journey between place, human being and creation.
+The festival creates conditions for encounter, freedom and inner transformation.
+It activates memory in the present and proposes a contemporary journey alongside place, humanity and creativity.

 NOTE: The festival is based on collaboration and the support of individuals and organizations who believe in culture as a collective good.
 Those who wish to contribute financially may support the festival in the way and to the extent of their own choosing.